 Oh, and don’t forget to offer some sliced and toasted French bread for sopping up the extra liquid.
 Enjoy!

-For more dinner ideas and delicious seafood recipes, be sure to check out Wisconsin Homemaker’s Recipe Section.
+For more dinner ideas and delicious seafood recipes, be sure to check out Wisconsin Homemaker’s Recipe Section, as well as these family favorite recipes:

 Steamed Mussels with White Wine Sauce Recipe